<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Our Story</image:title>

 <image:caption>A sketchpad we used while planning the magazine.
-As evidenced by our notes, we've wanted to cultivate a strong "sense of community" from the very beginning.</image:caption>
+As our notes reflect, we've wanted to cultivate a strong "sense of community" from the very beginning.</image:caption>

 </image:image>